Child HELP Partnership Externship

 Child HELP Partnership at St. John’s University is a clinical research program designed to serve traumatized, multi-cultural preschoolers, children, adolescents, and young adults, and their families.
 Program staff includes licensed psychologists, post-doctoral fellows, licensed social workers, graduate students, and undergraduate volunteers.
 Under the leadership of Dr. Elissa Brown, licensed clinical psychologist, we provide outreach, assessment, psychotherapy, and case management services in both our clinic and community-based sites.
 Services are provided in multiple languages.
 We also conduct community building efforts to disseminate these trauma-informed, evidence-based services.
 Our community partnerships include: Child Protective Services, Legal Aid, Queens Family Court, local schools, Queens Library branches, and Queens Child Advocacy Center.
 As a member of the National Child Traumatic Stress Network, the Child HELP Partnership also collaborates with national experts.

 As a clinical research program, the Child HELP Partnership is committed to evaluating every component of treatment and service delivery.
 Dr. Brown and her team have received funding from federal, state, and private agencies to develop, test, and disseminate assessment and treatment techniques for traumatized children and their families.
 For example, we have compared trauma-specific cognitive behavioral therapies to other forms of psychotherapy for physically abused children and their families, and children and their mothers bereaved due to September 11th.
-Currently, we are examining the efficacy of culturally-informed, language-accessible adaptations to evidence-based services for the ethnically-diverse community of Queens.
-In the upcoming year, we also will be evaluating the effectiveness of trauma-specific therapy when conducted in local libraries.

 Child HELP Partnership Externship Opportunities: